canokeys/canokey-documentation/content/userguide/PIV.md

 ### 2.5 Additional Steps for Windows

-Since Windows caches certificate information based on CHUID, you need to update the CHUID after each certificate import on Windows:
+Since Windows caches certificate information based on CHUID, you need to update the CHUID after certificate import on Windows:
 ```sh
 yubico-piv-tool -r canokey -a set-chuid
 ```